harmanpreet03/To-do-app/README.md

 ### Prerequisites and ### Installation

-1. npm install
+1. Run npm install in your terminal.
-2. npm run server
+2. Run npm run server in your terminal
-3. npm start
+3. open a new terminal and than run npm start
 4. You're good to go!